awslabs/aws-groundstation-eos-pipeline/README.md

 Create a CFN stack using the template: ipopp-instance.yml.
 Enter parameters as follows:

+**Important Note** The IP address or range you enter into the SSHCidrBlock parameter will have access to SSH on port 22.
+Adding large address ranges such as 0.0.0.0/0 will allow any IP address to access the port and should not be done.

 - Stack name: 'any value' e.g. gs-processor-aqua
 - InstanceType: c5.xlarge is OK for most IPOPP Software Processing Algorithms (SPAs).
 However, you will need c5.4xlarge to use the Blue Marble MODIS Sharpened Natural/True color SPAs.